angeltonio/angeltonio/README.md

 - 👋 Hi, I’m Angel Antonio
-- 👀 I’m interested in Dart,Flutter, React, Angular, Nestjs, IoT and AR
+- 👀 I’m interested in Dart,Flutter, React, Angular, Vue, Nestjs, IoT and AR
 - 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on many projects with this technologies
 - 📫 How to reach me.... send a message